 - Client reviews: No feedback

-One of the most global companies, with most translations, local service numbers, and and local offices.
+One of the most global companies, with most translations, local service numbers, and local offices.
 Service online and via dedicated dealers.
 Again had the potential to get a straight 100% score if there were client reviews to attest for its service.

 Hedging & Corporate FX:

 Beyond that, the site mentions the standard stuff – Consultancy by a dedicated corporate FX dealer, spot contracts, forwards, limit orders.
-We were expected a lot more than that.
+We expected a lot more than that.

 Standard+ offering for Businesses (from the information they provide…), nothing for retail clients.